By Kim Pierce, MS, RD, LDN, CDE

 - Nut bars – Kind, Kashi

-- Homemade trail mix – dried fruit, shaved coconut, assortment of nuts, cereal
+- Homemade trail mix – dried fruit, shaved coconut, assortment of nuts and cereal

 - Store bought trail mix – PowerUp